What is the Vatican / Vatican City?

 Question: "What is the Vatican / Vatican City?"

 The establishment and management of foreign relations are solely under the authority of the Pope through the Secretariat of State.
-Both the Holy See, the sovereign body of the Catholic Church, and the Vatican city/state have always received full recognition of their particular international natures.
-They are members of international organizations; they take part in international conferences and adhere to international agreements.
+Both the Holy See, the sovereign body of the Catholic Church, and Vatican City have always received full recognition of their particular international natures.
+They are members of international organizations, they take part in international conferences, and they adhere to international agreements.

 The judicial bodies of the Vatican are made up of a judge, a tribunal, an appeals court, and a Supreme Court.
-All of these bodies were enacted by legislation in November, 1987.
+All of these bodies were enacted by legislation in November 1987.
 These bodies serve and exercise their authority in the name of the Pope.
 The Vatican also has specific penal and civil codes in force within the government.
-In conclusion, the Vatican is not just a center of religion, but a center of government for that religion.
+The Vatican is not just a center of religion but a center of government for that religion.

 Recommended Resources: The Gospel According to Rome: Comparing Catholic Tradition and the Word of God by James McCarthy and Logos Bible Software.